NickBernhoft/cfwinddns/README.md

 This program was made to run natively in windows with only batch / cmd scripts and one executable.
 Compiling it yourself is optional.

 I made this as a project for myself because i did not want to sign up and or pay for a DDNS service, and there were no existing programs i could find that did what this one does for me on windows.
-This program is for people who wanna see a problem they have, look at the git hub page that everone tolf them to, and not have to know what a compiler is or how to install GCC to the system PATH.
+This program is for people who wanna see a problem they have, look at the git hub page that they found on google, and not have to know what a compiler is or how to install GCC to the system PATH to be able to actually use it.
 I mean that is the type of person running a file server or minecraft server from an old windows PC anyways, right?

 ### Compiling?